youx2moon/WinUI3TemplateWithTitleBar/README.md

 ## License

-This template is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it for both personal and commercial projects.
+This project is dedicated to the public domain under the [Unlicense](https://unlicense.org/).
+You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission or providing attribution.